SDA-SE/sda-dropwizard-commons/README.md

 ##### Jackson

-The module [`sda-commons-server-jackson`](./sda-commons-server-jackson/README.md) is used to configure the `ObjectMapper` with the recommended default settings of SDA SE services.
-It also provides support for linking resources with HAL and adds the ability to filter fields on client request.
+The module [`sda-commons-server-jackson`](./sda-commons-server-jackson/README.md) is used for several purposes
+* configure the `ObjectMapper` with the recommended default settings of SDA SE services.
+* provides support for linking resources with HAL
+* adds the ability to filter fields on client request
+* registers exception mapper to support the common error structure as defined within the rest guide

 Status:
 - Ready to use
-- Custom configuration is needed to support the tolerant reader pattern
-- Tolerant reader configuration like disabling "fail on unknown properties" will follow in future releases

 ##### Kafka